apache/spark/docs/configuration.md

   <td><code>spark.files.useFetchCache</code></td>
   <td>true</td>
   <td>
-    If file fetching should use local caching.
-The improves performance when running multiple executors on the one host and is enabled by default (see
+    If set to true (default), file fetching will use a local cache that is shared by executors that belong to the same application, which can improve task launching performance when running many executors on the same host.
+If set to false, these caching optimizations will be disabled and all executors will fetch their own copies of files.
+This optimization may be disabled in order to use Spark local directories that reside on NFS filesystems (see
     <a href="https://issues.apache.org/jira/browse/SPARK-6313">SPARK-6313</a> for more details).
-    When set to true (default) caching is enabled.
-When set to false, caching optimizations are switched off and no lock files are created, this allows fetchFiles store to reside on a NFS mount.
   </td>
 </tr>
 <tr>